R'

 Constants

 Constants are values defined at compile time.
+They must be initialized with a constant expression.

 const MAX_ENTITIES: u32 = 4096;